 Coat types can be categorized into three key types: wool, fleece and hair.

 Fleece coat: This is the coat that most people associate with a Labradoodle.
 The feel should be silky and soft.
 It can range from being almost striaght, (straight/open fleece) or with just a few waves in it (wavy fleece).
 Regardless, of the wave or curl this coat must be groomed in order to be mat free.
 Most often this coat is on-shedding, however, it is typical to find the occasional "dust bunny" around the house.
 This coat is frequently acceptable for people with allergies.
 The Fleece coat is what we breed for and produce at Hunterberry Hill Labradoodles.

 Wool coat: This is very dense and curly like a poodle.
 A wool coat typically has more cotton-like feel.
 It can be kept long but requires more grooming in this style.
 If it is kept short this coat is easy to maintain and usually non-shedding and allergy friendly.

 Hair coat: This coat is usually seen in early generation dogs.
-Tends to be straighter or slightly wavy and texture can be course to the feel.
+Tends to be straighter or slightly wavy and texture can be coarse to the feel.
 This coat may have that doggy odor and varying degrees of shedding.
 Typically this is lower maintenance coat.
-Compatibility with allergy suffers varies greatly because some shed immensely, others minimally.

 Australian Multigenerational Labradoodles have an average life expectancy of 12-15 years.
 They become in a variety of sizes ranging from 15 to 65 pounds and 14 to 24 inches, spanning from the wither to the ground.
 They are classified into three major sizes including miniature, medium and standard.
 The prerequisites for each are shown below.